ams/cadr4/doc/ai/README.md

 not to be an exhaustive record of all files; but only things that are directly needed to make CADR4 working.

 The files come from AI.
+Please only keep files from AI here.

 Schematics: